OHIF/Viewers/platform/docs/docs/configuration/configurationFiles.md

 Points to consider while using `dangerouslyUseDynamicConfig`:<br/>
   - User have to enable this feature by setting `dangerouslyUseDynamicConfig.enabled:true`.
 By default it is `false`.
   - Regex helps to avoid easy exploit.
 Dafault is `/.*/`.
 Setup your own regex to choose a specific source of configuration only.
-  - User must set `cross-origin:same-origin` to avoid potential harder exploit.
+  - System administrators can return `cross-origin: same-origin` with OHIF files to disallow any loading from other origin.
+It will block read access to resources loaded from a different origin to avoid potential attack vector.

   - Example config:
     ```js